- About Switched-on-Schoolhouse

 - A daily work tracking tool where parents can see what their children have been up to that day and therefore keep them accountable for the work they’re supposed to be doing

-Homeschoolers can also send their parents messages if they don’t know something or want to clarify a question they have.
+Homeschoolers can also send their parents messages if they don’t know something or want to clarify their questions.

 What Grades Does Switched-on-Schoolhouse Offer?

 Switched-on-Schoolhouse only offers Grades 3-12, so you would have to start using another curriculum in your children’s formative years.
-Other Christian curricula like BJU or Abeka offer great curricula that can be used in earlier years.
+Other Christian curricula like BJU or Abeka offer great curricula that homeschoolers can use in earlier years.

 Using a non-computer-based program, like BJU or Abeka, is probably a good idea as the thought of children using a computer for a long time when they are so young is not a comforting thought (however, I understand this is a personal choice for every family to work through).